Jaysontian/jaysontian.github.io/_articles/Coding/Getting Started with React.md

 Here, it can be seen that the component `<MyCustomNavBar />` will be called from a function which will return all the HTML or JavaScript code to render that specific component.
 This makes web components that are reusable.
 Also, it is very fast as it uses the [virtualDOM][1].

-# Creating A New React App
+# Creating a New React App

 > Be sure you have [npm installed][2] beforehand.